oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 To implement the hash table operations, using linear probing, it would be crucial to write a method (`findIndex`) that can find the index of a given key in the hash table.
 This method will start from the hash-value index of the array and continue looking for the given key (by following the probing sequence), till it either reaches the given key or reaches an empty slot.
 If the given key is found, it should return the key-value pair.
 Otherwise, it should return `null`, indicating the absence of the key in the hash table.

-In the following implementation, the `findIndex` method is written for a liner probing sequence:
+In the following implementation, the `findIndex` method is written for a linear probing sequence:

 ```js
 findIndex(key) {